MichaelSchloesser/WeaklySeparatedCollections.jl/docs/src/index.md

 ## Extensions

-To enable extensions additional packages need to be installed and loaded at runtime.
+To enable extensions Julia v1.9 or newer, as well as some additional packages need to be installed.

 ### Plotting
 To use this feature, [Luxor](https://github.com/JuliaGraphics/Luxor.jl) needs to be installed.
 In the Julia REPL simply execute: